Killing of Ajike Owens: Background

-Since January 2021, deputies from the Marion County Sheriff's Office had responded to about six documented calls involving Susan Louise Lorincz and her neighbor Ajike "A.J."
-Shantrell Owens's household.
+Since January 2021, deputies from the Marion County Sheriff's Office had responded to about six documented calls involving Lorincz and Owens's household.
 The central friction was Owens's children playing in a grassy area adjacent to Lorincz's apartment in Ocala, Florida, a space that Lorincz reportedly claimed as her own.

 A neighbor living across from Lorincz described her as "angry all of the time" about the children's presence.
 They said Lorincz would verbally harass the children, often shouting "nasty things" when they were playing nearby.
 Judge Robert Hodges noted Lorincz's history of sexual abuse and being "raised in a household with a history of mental illness and addiction", but did not accept it was a mitigating factor in sentencing.

 According to an arrest affidavit and law-enforcement records, Lorincz admitted to using racial slurs toward Owens's children—in particular, calling them the "n-word" and referring to them as "Black slaves".

 The pattern described by the sheriff's office included not just loud play or sibling disputes, but also physical gestures and retaliatory acts.
 On the night of the shooting, investigators said Lorincz threw a pair of roller skates at Owens's ten-year-old son, striking him in the foot, and may have swung an umbrella at another child playing in the shared outdoor space.

 Deputies had responded to Lorincz's own frequent calls to law enforcement, often alleging trespass or harassment.
 Records show that only a minute before the shooting, she had just gotten off a call to 911 saying she felt threatened by the children and their behavior.
 Moments after that call, another call reported the shooting.

 Owens' mother, Pamela Dias, later told reporters, "When does a person get shot for knocking on a door?"